fdoyle6/Summer-IDS-Lab/README.md

 were to lose contact with VICON (an effective GPS system) and/or the centralized control system (CCS).
 This was done by using an Extended Kalman Filter, and the code in this repository was used to advance the existing code for the SSC cars.
-Note: Most of the code for the cars in the SSC is in a private repository so the full programs will not be shown, though what my code is in here will be the same form as it is in the hidden programs.
+Note: Most of the code for the cars in the SSC is in a private repository so the full programs will not be shown, though what code is shown in this repository (specifically in ./udssc_car-with_sensors) is the same as it is in the hidden repository (with the changes I've made added).

 ### File Descriptions:
   - udssc_car-with_sensors - the code that the SSC uses in its cars to run experiments, with